OmriRoter/SpaceObstacleRace/README.md

 ## How to Play

-- **Start the Game:** The game begins automatically when you launch the app.
+1. **Start the Game:** Launch the app and choose your preferred game mode from the menu.
+2. **Button Mode:**
-- **Move Left:** Tap the left arrow button to move the spaceship to the left lane.
+   - Tap the left arrow button to move the spaceship to the left.
-- **Move Right:** Tap the right arrow button to move the spaceship to the right lane.
+   - Tap the right arrow button to move the spaceship to the right.
+3. **Sensor Mode:**
+   - Tilt your device left or right to move the spaceship.
+4. **Collect Coins:** Navigate your spaceship to collect coins and increase your score.
+5. **Avoid Asteroids:** Dodge the incoming asteroids to prevent losing lives.
-- **Pause/Resume:** Tap the pause button to pause or resume the game.
+6. **Pause/Resume:** Tap the pause button to pause or resume the game.

-## First Android App

-This is my first Android app developed!
-I have learned a lot during the development process, and I am excited to share it with you.
-Any feedback or suggestions are greatly appreciated as I continue to improve my skills.
+7. **View High Scores:** Check the high score board to see how you rank against other players.

+## Development Journey

+This project represents a significant milestone in my Android development journey.
+I've expanded on my initial app, incorporating more advanced features and improving the overall user experience.
+I've learned a lot about game development, sensor integration, and working with location services.

 ## Contributing

 We welcome contributions to enhance the game.
 If you have suggestions for improvements, feel free to fork the repository and submit a pull request.
-Here’s how you can contribute:
+Here's how you can contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.